Hamilton wins thrilling Saudi Arabian GP

 That handed the advantage to Verstappen because the rules allow drivers to change tyres under a red flag period.

-At the standing restart, Hamilton made a better start than Verstappen and was ahead into the first corner.
+At the standing restart, Hamilton was quicker than Verstappen and ahead into the first corner.

-But Verstappen re-passed him by going off the track through the right-hand part of the left-right chicane, forced Hamilton wide, and Esteban Ocon's Alpine dived between them into second place.
+But Verstappen re-passed him by going off the track through the right-hand part of the left-right chicane, forced Hamilton wide and Esteban Ocon's Alpine dived between them into second place.

-But the race was immediately stopped because of two more crashes, one in which Haas driver Nikita Mazepin rear-ended George Russell's Williams, and another in which Red Bull's Sergio Perez crashed after a collision with Ferrari's Charles Leclerc.
+The race was immediately stopped because of two more crashes, one in which Haas driver Nikita Mazepin rear-ended George Russell's Williams, and another where Red Bull's Sergio Perez crashed after a collision with Ferrari's Charles Leclerc.

-There then followed extraordinary scenes when Red Bull negotiated with race director Michael Masi over which position Verstappen should be in at the re-start, them eventually agreeing that he would be third behind Ocon and Hamilton.
+There then followed extraordinary scenes when Red Bull negotiated with race director Michael Masi over which position Verstappen should be in at the re-start, eventually agreeing he would be third behind Ocon and Hamilton.

-At the final start, Verstappen fitted medium tyres with Hamilton on the hard, and as Hamilton set himself up to pass Ocon into the first corner, Verstappen threw his Red Bull down the inside and took the lead.
+At the final start, Verstappen fitted medium tyres with Hamilton on the hard and, as Hamilton set himself up to pass Ocon into the first corner, Verstappen threw his Red Bull down the inside and took the lead.

-Hamilton briefly dropped to third behind Ocon, but passed him at the end of start of the next lap and set off after Verstappen.
+Hamilton briefly dropped to third behind Ocon, but passed him at the next lap and set off after Verstappen.

-It soon became obvious that Hamilton had extra pace and the key part of the race soon unfolded.
+It soon became obvious Hamilton had extra pace and the key part of the race soon unfolded.

-Starting lap 37, Hamilton went for the outside of Verstappen into the first corner and was marginally ahead as they turned in.
+Starting lap 37, the 36-year-old went for the outside of Verstappen into the first corner and was marginally ahead as they turned in.

-But Verstappen refused to cede and they both went off the track, in a moment reminiscent of their controversial incident in Brazil two races ago.
+But Verstappen refused to cede and both went off the track - a moment reminiscent of their controversial incident in Brazil two races ago.

-Masi then told Red Bull that Verstappen had to hand the position back, but as he tried to do so, Hamilton slowed behind him.
-Verstappen braked, and Hamilton ran into the back of the Red Bull and damaged his front wing.
+Masi then told Red Bull Verstappen had to hand the position back but, as he tried to do so, Hamilton slowed behind him.
+Verstappen braked and Hamilton ran into the back of the Red Bull and damaged his front wing.

-Verstappen said he did not understand why Hamilton did not go by, Hamilton said he did not know why Verstappen had hit the brakes.
+Verstappen said he did not understand why Hamilton did not go by, while Hamilton said he did not know why Verstappen had hit the brakes.

 That incident will be investigated by the stewards after the race.